 The possible regulatory innovations discussed in the previous section require very substantial alterations to the organization of the financial markets and aim at creating a more level playing field for the different types of intermediaries and products.
 Their implementation would mark a sharp break with respect to the relatively recent US decisions in favor of lighter supervision of investment banking (e.g. the Consolidated Supervised Entities Program introduced by the SEC in 2004), which created ample scope for regulatory arbitrage.
 The European Union has already introduced some rules changes in this regard.
-Besides the recent initiatives mentioned in the previous section, in early May 2009 the European Parliament approved amendments to Basel 2, set stricter quantitative limits on the concentration of banks' exposures to any one client or group of clients, and approved the creation of colleges of supervisors composed of national authorities to facilitate European cooperation in the supervision of banks or other intermediaries with cross-border activities.
+In early May 2009 the European Parliament approved amendments to Basel 2, set stricter quantitative limits on the concentration of banks' exposures to any one client or group of clients, increased the minimum share of securitization transactions that originator banks are required to retain, and approved the creation of colleges of supervision of banks or other intermediaries with cross-border activities.

 Furthermore, the European Commission has undertaken to submit legislative proposals before the end of 2009 to enhance transparency in over-the-counter (OTC) markets and set up a single clearinghouse for credit default swap contracts traded in European markets.
+Similarly, in the United States, the Treasury Department has put forward proposals to limit the use of OTC markets for derivative instruments; in addition, the large banks that have dominated many of those markets have introduced elements of self-regulation by centralizing clearing between counterparties for standardized products.